rewan-amin/rag-assistant-app/README.md

+🔴🔴 Make sure that when downloading the project ZIP file, the `.env.example` file is named exactly `.env.example`, not `env.example`.
+Otherwise, just rename it and add the `.` at the beginning.

 # 🌾 Grounded RAG Assistant Project (Plant Health & Cereal Crop Diseases)

 A production-grade, grounded Retrieval-Augmented Generation (RAG) assistant system designed to answer complex agricultural questions on plant health, cereal crop diseases, pests, and symptoms.
 Built with **FastAPI**, **ChromaDB**, **Model2Vec (SentenceTransformers)**, **Google Gemini 3.5 Flash**, and **Streamlit**.